| 1 | Ethiopian mountain adder |

 This is such an odd snake that it might be hard to recognise what you’re seeing at first.
 Mangshan pitvipers inhabit the mountains of southern China exclusively, and can exceed 2 metres.
 Their patterns are a lime green overlaid on mossy green, giving them the appearance of a slimy forest boulder come to life.

-Mangshan pitvipers love to lurk in crevices in jumbled rock piles, but become more adventurous at night, venturing closer to the trails frequented by tourists or maybe hikers.
-Mangshan pitvipers are a very obscure species, and anyone who skipped their research before setting out that morning could be confused.
+Mangshan pitvipers love to lurk in crevices in jumbled rock piles, but become more adventurous at night, venturing closer to the trails frequented by tourists and hikers.
+Mangshan pitvipers are little known, and anyone who skipped their research before setting out that morning could be confused.
 It’s a green, mossy serpent just lying there on the path.
 It doesn’t seem too energetic, but is it venomous or not?

 The reality is that this mountainous pitviper is moderately venomous, albeit not too aggressive.
-So far, there have been two detailed case studies of Mangshan pitviper bites.
+So far, there have been two detailed case studies.
 Both involved reptile keepers, one of whom sustained a bite to the abdomen and the other to the elbow.
-In both cases, levels of the blood clotting agent fibrinogen plummeted, meaning that this is a heavily haemotoxic venom.
+In both cases, levels of the blood clotting agent fibrinogen plummeted.

 Thankfully, this species is probably unable to bite through a pair of heavy hiking boots.
 Mangshan pitvipers prey on mammals and frogs, and are born with a brighter tail tip, which they waggle rhythmically to lure in curious prey, before swallowing them whole.
-One downside is that they’re relatively lazy, and may settle down on a hilly forest path for a long time.
+One downside is that they’re relatively lazy, and may settle down on a hilly forest path for hours.

 | 9 | Godman’s montane pitviper |